ESC101: Praxis I

 More Details

 Much of Praxis I is done in teams to which you’ll be assigned using an algorithm.
-This is a chance for you to make more friends and get to know more of your peers.
+This is a chance for you to get to know more of your peers and learn from diverse viewpoints.
 Try to learn each other’s habits and how everyone likes to operate, like who’s an early bird and who’s a night owl.
-Agree on simple rules: “if someone is late, they will buy Timbits for everyone” or “we will not just shoot down others’ ideas: we’ll give a reason we don’t agree and be open to debate”.
+Agree on simple rules: “If someone is late, they will buy Timbits for everyone,” or, “We will not just shoot down others’ ideas: we’ll give a reason we don’t agree and be open to debate.”

-Throughout the semester, you will be given feedback from TAs and Profs through activities during studios, TA meetings and “holistic” or written feedback on assignments.
+You will receive holistic feedback from TAs, professors, and teammates during studio activities along with written feedback on assignments, and teamwork evaluations.
 Feedback is personalized and is all designed to help you become a better student engineer, so don’t neglect these resources.

 • You’ll learn how to design creative solutions to design challenges!
 This skill will be useful in future design courses and in your engineering career.